 We will continue sending your emails, and we truly hope you receive them.
 You're always welcome to contact us with questions, and we're happy to help in any way we can.

 And remember — you can always see the newest daily strip on the MUTTS.com homepage!

-If your newspaper doesn't carry MUTTS, or has dropped it from the comics page, the features editor needs to hear from you!
-Sometimes 15 to 20 calls or letters are enough for the newspaper to reconsider and put MUTTS where it belongs — on the comics page!
+If your newspaper doesn't carry MUTTS, or has dropped it from the comics page, the Features Editor needs to hear from you!
+Sometimes 15-20 calls or letters are enough for the newspaper to reconsider and put MUTTS where it belongs — on the comics page!
 And if you haven’t signed up to receive the MUTTS strip via email, you can do so right on our homepage!